LiewKuanYung/Learn-Enough-ROR/DEVNOTE.md

 # Other topics
-Some other trouble I get into, haih...
+Some other troubles I got into, haih...

 ### Reset password on WSL
 - Long story short.. change to root user and chpsswd for liew user, then relogin back.